seattleflu/assembly/submissions/README.md

     PGSERVICE=seattleflu-production ./submissions/scripts/export_id3c_metadata \
         ~/Documents/ivar-releases/Batch-20210701/sfs-sample-barcodes.csv > ~/Documents/ivar-releases/Batch-20210701/id3c-metadata-with-county.csv
     ```
-1. Check the ID3C metadata include collection dates for all samples.
+1. Check the ID3C metadata include collection dates for all samples (open the file in a NON-Excel text editor).
     - collection date may be missing if metadata has not been ingested into ID3C yet
     - ping `@dev-team` in `#informatics` with SFS sample barcodes if missing collection dates
     - submission of sequences missing collection date will have to be delayed